zaidongy/sn-notes/Knowledge 2019 Notes.md

   5. Consider consolidating new information into existing articles instead of writing a new one
   6. Answer AAQs - Actually Asked Questions
   7. Diverse and inclusive
   8. Have a way to provide feedback.
-Example: if a user has to read more than 2 paracgraphs, ask them to send notify the article owner to revise.
+Example: if a user has to read more than 2 paragraphs, ask them to send notify the article owner to revise.

 ## ![Technical](https://placehold.it/18/f03c15/000000?text=+) Creator Studio for developers